-- If an agreement has not yet been executed, a signed letter by the entity to perform the operations and maintenance indicating their intent to enter into such an agreement is acceptable for application purposes only. - 18.GHG Emission Reduction Calculator Attach the populated Urban Greening GHG Emission Reduction Calculator required by the ARB approved quantification methodology. - 19.
-Center for Urban Forest Research Tree Carbon Calculator (CTCC) or i-Tree Supporting Documentation For tree planting projects, provide the CTCC or i-Tree inputs used to determine the projects net GHG benefit. - CTCC inputs and outputs for each tree and tree planting site scenario (if applicable) - Tree population inventory used in i-Tree Street (if applicable) - i-Tree Carbon Stored and Energy reports (if applicable) - 20.
+- If an agreement has not yet been executed, a signed letter by the entity to perform the operations and maintenance indicating their intent to enter into such an agreement is acceptable for application purposes only. - 18.
+GHG Emission Reduction Calculator Attach the populated 2017-2018 Urban Greening GHG Emission Reduction Calculator required by the CARB approved quantification methodology.
+See Appendix C for a link to the calculator. - 19. i-Tree Planting or i-Tree Streets Supporting Documentation For tree planting projects, provide the i-Tree inputs used to determine the project's net GHG benefit.
+See Appendix C for links to i-Tree Planting or i-Tree Streets. - i-Tree Streets - Carbon Stored Report - Energy Report (if applicable) - Air Quality Report - i-Tree Planting Project Report - 20.
 Willing Seller Letter For combination acquisition and development projects, provide a letter from each person on the title indicating they are a willing participant in the proposed real property transaction.
-The letter should clearly indicate that should grant funds be awarded, the seller is willing to enter into an agreement for the sale of the real property and for a purchase price not to exceed fair market value (Appendix K). - Or, provide an executed purchase option agreement.
+The letter should clearly indicate that should grant funds be awarded, the seller is willing to enter into an agreement for the sale of the real property and for a purchase price not to exceed fair market value (Appendix L). - Or, provide an executed purchase option agreement.